groupby/intelli-proxy/README.md

 Modules that know how to populate data into the source systems.

+Record mode
+---

+1. Integration test / Regression Test tries to hit the service.
+2. Proxy intercepts and sends the request along to the live service
+3. Proxy gets the response and stores it to disk.
+4. Proxy sends the response to the test.

 ![Recording Mode](src/main/resources/images/proxyRecord.jpg?raw=true "Proxy recording flow")

+Replay mode
+---

+1. Integration test / Regression Test tries to hit the service.
+2. Proxy intercepts the request and reads it from disk.
+3. Proxy sends the response to the test.

 ![Recording Mode](src/main/resources/images/proxyReplay.jpg?raw=true "Proxy replay flow")